Hughes89/react-webpack-seed/README.md

 ## Usage
 Fork and clone repo
 `npm install`

 ### If you want to run in development
+** Web Development Server **

-`npm start`
+`npm run dev-web`

+*This will run the webpack development server with live reload.
+If you don't need any API routes from a server, you can simply just work with this.*

+** API Development Server **

+* Open a second terminal tab *(Mac: CMD + T)*
+* Inside the second terminal tab in the root of the rep run `npm run dev-server`

->This will run the development server on port 8080, and the api server on port 1337.
+*This will run the api server with nodemon on port 1337 (Allowing the server to auto refresh on save).*

 ### If you want to run the build process
 `npm run build`
->This will place the bundle.js file into the public folder.
-Allowing the server to serve index.html with bundle.js without the development enviroment.
+*This will place the bundle.js file into the public folder.
+Note: public/bundle.js is git ignored.*

+### Running Production ###
+`npm start`
+* Runs the server, serving index.html with bundle.js without the development enviroment. *

 ## Contributing